 - Warwick International Foundation Programme (IFP)

-All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
+If you complete the Warwick IFP and apply to Warwick through UCAS you will receive a guaranteed conditional offer.
+This is for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP website.

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.